 Once licensed, becoming a social worker is a matter of pursuing opportunities in the fields that matter most to you.
 Our Bachelor of Social Work graduates hold positions in many fields, including:

 At the School of Social Work, we are committed to ensuring your time in the academic program is both pleasant and successful.
 The Student Success Coordinator at UC Online will be available to help with any non-academic questions you may have.
-Your academic advisor will help answer any academic related questions as well as assist you with course and career planning.
+Your Program Coordinator will help answer any academic related questions as well as assist you with course and career planning.
 UC Online and the School of Social Work are here to support and guide you throughout your time in the program.

 Yes, the vast majority of our students work throughout their time in the academic program.
 In the senior year, students are also expected to attend their field placement for 16 hours each week, typically during normal business hours.
 It is important to assess course load and financial aid to understand how to balance school and work.